rutik-khalkar/rutik-khalkar/README.md

 - 👋 Hi, I’m @rutik-khalkar
 - 👀 I’m interested in Web Development and Blockchain Application Development
-- 🌱 I’m currently learning MERN Stack, Web3, Blockchain Application Development
+- 🌱 I’m currently working on MERN Stack, Web3, Blockchain Application Development
 <!-- - 💞️ I’m looking to collaborate on ... -->
 - 📫 How to reach me https://www.linkedin.com/in/rutik-khalkar/